 Fantasia Barrino (Season 3)

 As an inspirational 19-year-old single mother, Fantasia Barrino accomplished the seemingly impossible: earning raves from hard-nosed Cowell for her soulful May 2004 finale performance of Gershwin’s jazz classic “Summertime.”
 Oh yeah, and she obviously won the whole competition, too.
 Six months after her Idol crowning, the accolades continued when she released her Grammy-nominated platinum debut album, Free Yourself, featuring the hit singles “I Believe” and “Truth Is.”
-The North Carolina native went on to record five more studio albums and racked up 12 total Grammy nominations, eventually taking home a golden gramophone for Best Female R&B Vocal Performance in 2011.
+The North Carolina native continued to record music and compile Grammy nominations, eventually taking home a golden gramophone for Best Female R&B Vocal Performance in 2011.

-In addition to recording music, she also penned a memoir, Fantasia: Life Is Not a Fairytale, played herself in Lifetime’s subsequent 2006 adaptation of the book, had her own VH1 reality series (Fantasia for Real) and starred in two Broadway shows (The Color Purple and After Midnight).
+Additionally, the artist penned the memoir Fantasia: Life Is Not a Fairytale, played herself in Lifetime’s subsequent 2006 adaptation of the book, had her own VH1 reality series (Fantasia for Real) and starred in the Broadway shows (remove parentheses here) The Color Purple and After Midnight.
 Despite her career highs, Barrino found herself in the depths of depression, admitting a 2010 aspirin overdose that left her hospitalized was indeed a suicide attempt.
-She's since rebounded, however, welcoming her second child, son Dallas in December 2011 and marrying businessman Kendall Taylor in July 2015.
-(The pair also renewed their vows in a Christmas Day ceremony the following year.)
-Perhaps that’s what inspired her most recent project, a 2017 holiday album, Christmas After Midnight.
+She's since rebounded by welcoming son Dallas in December 2011 and marrying businessman Kendall Taylor in July 2015, while keeping her career humming along with the release of the albums Christmas After Midnight in 2017 and Sketchbook in 2019.

 Carrie Underwood (Season 4)

-“Jesus Take the Wheel” was an apt title for the first single off of Carrie Underwood’s 7x-platinum debut album – because with its November 2005 release, her career catapulted like a rocket.
-And, more than a decade after Some Hearts’ release, the country superstar hasn’t missed a beat.
-The Oklahoma native — who’s powerful country vocals led her to top honors on Idol’s fourth season in May 2005 — has now sold more than 16 million albums in the United States alone, earned seven Grammys (more than any other Idol alum), released 30 hit singles off of five best-selling albums and can consistently be found on Forbes’ top-earning musicians lists.
-Oh, and in addition to a slew of other music awards, she even had time to score a 2010 Guinness World Record for most country no. 1s for a female artist in the U.S.
+“Jesus Take the Wheel” was an apt title for the first single off of Carrie Underwood’s 8x-platinum debut album, Some Hearts – because with its November 2005 release, her career catapulted like a rocket.
+The Oklahoma native — whose powerful country vocals led her to top honors on Idol’s fourth season in May 2005 — has now sold more than 60 million albums around the world, earned seven Grammys, released dozens of hit singles from her best-selling albums and can consistently be found on Forbes’ top-earning musicians lists.
+Oh, and in addition to a slew of other music awards, she even had time to score a 2010 Guinness World Record for most country No. 1s for a female artist in the U.S.

-That same year, she married pro hockey player Mike Fisher, with whom she shares three-year-old son Isaiah.
-In 2013, she made her acting debut as Maria von Trapp in NBC's The Sound of Music Live! which netted more than 18.6 million viewers.
+That same year, she married pro hockey player Mike Fisher, with whom she shares sons Isaiah and Jacob.
+In 2013, she made her acting debut as Maria von Trapp in The Sound of Music Live! which netted more than 18.6 million viewers.
 Underwood did take a tumble in late 2017, though not professionally, announcing that she’d had surgery after sustaining appearance-altering injuries in a fall at her Nashville home.
-Not one to be kept down (and because if anyone knows a thing or two about winning, it’s her), Underwood released a video for “The Champion,” her Super Bowl anthem featuring Ludacris, earlier this month.
-(The clip even includes footage from her Idol audition!)
+Not one to be kept down (and because if anyone knows a thing or two about winning, it’s her), Underwood released a video for “The Champion,” her Super Bowl anthem featuring Ludacris, in early 2018 (The clip even includes footage from her Idol audition!), before she returned to her customary place atop the charts later that year with the album Cry Pretty.

 Taylor Hicks (Season 5)